Manhunt continues for asylum seeker released from prison by mistake

 The father of Kebatu’s teenage victim told Sky News: “The justice system has let us down.”

-The Sun first reported on Friday that Kebatu was meant to be sent to an immigration detention centre to be deported, but was freed by mistake.
+The Sun first reported on Friday that Kebatu was freed by mistake instead of being sent to an immigration detention centre.

 He was wrongly categorised as a prisoner due to be released on licence and handed a £76 discharge grant, the Telegraph reported.